 19. Do: Initiate intimacy

 It is no secret that the libido takes a hit with age.
-But that doesn’t mean that action in the bedroom has to remain dormant unless your man is feeling up for it.
-That may require you to initiate intimacy to get him in the mood.
+But that doesn’t mean that action in the bedroom has to remain dormant especially if your man is feeling up for it.
+He may require you to initiate intimacy to get him in the mood.
 Don’t hold yourself back from displaying your wild side.

 20. Don’t: Disregard his limitations